 The Blacksmith: Valerian's father.
 We also get a Forging Scene with him and Galen crafting a spear powerful enough to pierce Vermithrax's thick hide.

 Christianity: Just as wizards dragons and magic are fading from the realm, this new religion worshiping a Carpenter's Son shows up.
-Subverted and in all ways mocked as the priests railing against the "demonic" dragon are as flammable as the pagan villagers.
-Worse, the converted believers claim the destruction of Vermithrax is due to God's will rather than the Heroic Sacrifice of the last true wizard Ulrich.
-Ulrich is just fine and dandy with this, because magic comes from belief, and if no one believes in magic, dragons cannot return.
+The priests railing against the "demonic" dragon pove to be just as flammable as the pagan villagers, but this doesn't stop the conversions, nor does it stop the villagers from claiming that the destruction of the dragon is due to their faith in the end.

 Corrupt Bureaucrat: The King, Casiodorus Rex.
 The lottery is rigged not to include the daughters of men who can pay.
-He's also caught trying to use Ulrich's amulet for his own bit of alchemy, to create gold from lead.
+He's also seen trying to use Ulrich's amulet for his own bit of alchemy, to change lead to gold.
 And when the dragon dies, he quickly arrives, shoves a sword in the burnt carcass, and claims credit.